mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/aws/advanced/aws-ami/index.md

 ---
+layout: layout.pug
-post_title: Installing Using a Custom AMI
+title: Installing Using a Custom AMI
-nav_title: Custom AMI
+navigationTitle: Custom AMI
 feature_maturity: preview
-menu_order: 101
+menuWeight: 101
 ---

 You can use customized [Amazon Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) based on CentOS 7 or CoreOS to launch DC/OS with the advanced templates.